lcyihu6533/anagram-in-python/readme.md

-This short program finds anagrams in a given word.txt file
+This short program finds anagrams in a given words.txt file